 A cat-size collar

-Nine Twenty Eight’s cat collar is 11.75 inches long.
+Nine Twenty Eight’s cat collar measures 11.75 inches long.
 That fits my cat, but just barely.
 I guess Houdini is beefier than I realize.
 I’d recommend you check to be sure it will fit comfortably on your own pet’s neck before making a purchase.

 I was concerned my cat wouldn’t like something this wide around his neck.
 Houdini absolutely did not care.
 I put the Nine Twenty Eight collar on him and he went on about his day.